 1. As an alternative to the mitigation fee payment, an applicant may apply for a Type III variance according to MMC 19.911.
 The applicant is required to demonstrate that the alternative proposal provides equivalent or greater environmental benefits as preserving or planting the required tree canopy.
-The Tree Board will review the proposal and provide a recommendation to the Planning Commission.
+The proposal must be approved by the Urban Forester or designee.
 Discretionary alternatives may include but are not limited to:

-a.
-Techniques that minimize hydrological impacts beyond regulatory requirements (e.g. porous pavement, green roofs, infiltration planters/rain gardens, flow through planters, LIDA (low impact development approach) swales, vegetated filter strips, vegetated swales, extended dry basins, and constructed water quality wetlands).

-b.
-Techniques that minimize reliance on fossil fuels and production of greenhouse gases beyond regulatory requirements through the use of energy efficient building technologies, on-site energy production technologies, and green buildings standards (MMC 19.510).

-c.
-Techniques that preserve and enhance wildlife habitat beyond regulatory requirements, including, but not limited to, the use of native plant species in landscape design, removal of invasive plant species, and restoration of native habitat and preservation of habitat through the use of conservation easements or other protective instruments.
+- Techniques that minimize hydrological impacts beyond regulatory requirements (e.g. porous pavement, green roofs, infiltration planters/rain gardens, flow through planters, LIDA (low impact development approach) swales, vegetated filter strips, vegetated swales, extended dry basins, and constructed water quality wetlands). - b.
+Techniques that minimize reliance on fossil fuels and production of greenhouse gases beyond regulatory requirements through the use of energy efficient building technologies, on-site energy production technologies, and green buildings standards (MMC 19.510). - c.
+Techniques that preserve and enhance wildlife habitat beyond regulatory requirements, including, but not limited to, the use of native plant species in landscape design, removal of invasive plant species, and restoration of native habitat and preservation of habitat through the use of conservation easements or other protective instruments. - d.

-d.
 Techniques that preserve open space for sustainable urban agriculture through the use of conservation easements or other protective instruments at sites that are not compatible with tree canopy preservation or planting.